jutian1335230/bidding_platform/README.md

-This is a bidding platform that supports multi-player.
+This is a bidding platform that supports multi-player!

 To access the user interface, download JRE, javafx-sdk, and clone the repository.
 Then, run the following command in the CLI:
 ```